ViniciusFelismino8/Final_Report/README.md

 The good presentation doc must have:

 1. Introduction
-2. Basis
+2. DevelopmentBasis
-3. Methods
+3. Methodology
-4. Results and analysis
+4. Results
 5. Conclusion

 If you do not have Latex installed on your computer, follow the instructions below.